Using Écluse: the operator manual

 package reaches a build.
 It reads through a private upstream first,

-falls back to the public registry with rules applied, and mirrors
+falls back to the gated public registry, and mirrors approved packages

-approved packages asynchronously.
-It's a policy gate, not a registry,
+asynchronously.
+It's a policy gate, not a registry, and hosts nothing

-and hosts nothing itself. npm is the first supported ecosystem; the
+itself. npm is the first supported ecosystem; the engine is

 Deployment model

-Écluse ships as a single reproducible container image, a multicall
+Écluse ships as one reproducible container image, a multicall executable selected by the container command:

 ecluse pilot compile --out DIR runs one OSV compilation